RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ## Preprocessors

-- [ickc/pancritic: using CriticMarkup with pandoc](https://github.com/ickc/pancritic): pancritic parses CriticMarkup in pandoc as a wrapper or preprocessor.
-It can accept or reject or show the diff. in HTML/LaTeX-based outputs.
-- [Using GPP as a preprocessor](https://adityam.github.io/context-blog/post/markdown-with-gpp/) to get TeX-like macro features in Markdown.
-- [pandoc-gpp](https://github.com/dloureiro/pandoc-gpp) by David Loureiro is a wrapper around pandoc and gpp in order to provide some macros for extra markup not available in markdown and its extensions.
-- [mddia](https://github.com/nichtich/ditaa-markdown/) lets you embed [ditaa](http://ditaa.sourceforge.net/) ASCII-art diagrams in Markdown code blocks
 - [PP - A generic Preprocessor (with Pandoc in mind)](http://cdsoft.fr/pp/) lets you embed the following diagrams in Markdown code blocks:
     + [Graphviz](http://www.graphviz.org/) (needs to be installed separately)
     + [PlantUML](http://plantuml.com/) (embedded in pp at compile time)